Getting Started with Score Judge

 Next Steps

-- Voting Modes — detailed breakdown of all three modes
+- Voting Modes — detailed breakdown of Panel Judging vs. Audience Voting

 - Admin Dashboard Guide — monitoring tools and advanced features